aaronbloomfield/ccc/hws/dex/index.md

 ### Deployment

 This part has three different steps.
-This may require a few runs to get it right -- that's fine, just be sure to submit the various values (contract addresses and transaction hashes) from the last deployment.
+This may require a few runs to get it right -- that's fine, just be sure to submit the various values (contract addresses and transaction hashes) from the most recent deployment.

-Step 1: You will need to have deployed your TokenCC smart contract, from the previous assignment, to the blockchain, and you will need to know its contract address.
-You are welcome to use the deployed one from the previous assignment, or re-deploy it for this one.
-You may want to have it mint a *lot* of your token cryptocurrency.
-If you mint, say, 1 million TC, then you can use that same contract on successive DEX tests, putting in 100 (or 1000 or whatever) TC each time.
+Step 1: You will need to have deployed your (updated) TokenCC smart contract to the private Ethereum blockchain, and you will need to know its contract address.

-Step 2: Deploy your DEX to the private Ethereum blockchain.
+Step 2: Deploy your DEX smart contract to the private Ethereum blockchain.
 So that it will work properly with all of your other classmates' DEX implementations, we have some strict requirements for the deployment:

-- It must be initialized with the *variable* EtherPricer contract for the price of our (fake) ether.
+- It must be initialized with the *variable* EtherPriceOracle contract for the price of our (fake) ether.
 While you are welcome to use the constant one for testing, you MUST use the variable one for the final deployment.
+    - Keep in mind that you can always update it via the `setEtherPricer()` function if you initialize it with the wrong one
 - You need to call `createPool()`
 	- You must fund it with 100 (fake) ether.  *Do not put a different amount in!*
-	    - This implies initializing the TokenCC and allowing the DEX to transfer it via `approve()`
 	- You can put as many or as little of your token in as you like (but no less than 10.0 TC).
 Putting in fewer will give them a higher monetary value, but allow for less growth.
 But you should keep some for yourself, as you will need it below -- so don't put them all in.
 We recommend putting in no more than half of what you own, and you can certainly put in less.
         - Or you can just mint a million of your TC, and put in 1,000 each time you run another test
+        - This implies initializing the TokenCC and allowing the DEX to transfer it via `approve()`
 - For your *final* deployment -- meaning what you are going to submit when you turn the assignment in -- do not call either `addLiquidity()` or `removeLiquidity()` yet

 Step 3: You need to register your DEX with the course-wide exchange board website; the URL for this is on the Collab landing page.
 To register your DEX, fill out the contract address form at the bottom of that page.
 You will see your DEX values populate one of the table rows -- make sure they are correct.
 Note that the current ETH price is listed at the top of the page.

-### Send TC

-We will need some of your token cryptocurrency to test your DEX for grading purposes.
-While you sent me some in a previous homework, that was likely with a differently deployed TokenCC smart contract.
-Please send me 10.0 coins.
-This means that if your TokenCC has 10 decimal places, then the value you need to send me is 100,000,000,000.
-The address to send this to is on the Collab landing page.
-If you are using the exact same deployed contract (meaning the same contract address), then you don't have to send me this again.
-You can check how much of your TC is owned by looking at that account page in the blockchain explorer.

-### Exchanges
+#### Exchanges

 Now that your exchange is registered, you can view all the exchanges.
 You should see your exchange in there, along with your cryptocurrency's logo.
 The stats of each exchange are listed in that table.